Aman035/solidity-learnings/3-lottery/README.md

   - Act
   - Asset
 - [Foundry Cheatcodes](https://book.getfoundry.sh/cheatcodes/) can be very useful for tests and help to test various conditions as depicted in test files.
+- Checkout `test_RafflePerformUpkeepUpdatesStateAndEmitEventOnCheckUpkeepTrue` as it focuses on detailed analysis and testing of an event.

 #### Deploy Scripts Overview